ellie-k-nam/lucy_editor/README.md

 ### Line Numbers and Fold/Unfold Markers

-`Re-Editor` supports configuring whether to display code line numbers and code folding marks, and developers can also implement display styles and layouts by themselves.
+`Lucy_Editor` supports configuring whether to display code line numbers and code folding marks, and developers can also implement display styles and layouts by themselves.
 The example code below shows the default style, built with `indicatorBuilder`.

 ```dart
 CodeEditor(